UltiHash/scripts/docs/setup-ultihash-on-aws.md

 The last step is installation of UltiHash.
 For this purpose use [this Terraform project](../scripts/terraform/aws/ultihash/).
 Perform the following actions to deploy the Terraform project:
 1. Update the `bucket name` and its `region` in the [main.tf](../scripts/terraform/aws/ultihash/main.tf) with the ones done at [the previous step](#setup-s3-bucket-for-terraform-states).
 2. Update the configuration in [config.tfvars](../scripts/terraform/aws/ultihash/config.tfvars) with the credentials received from UltiHash representatives.
 The credentials in the `config.tfvars` are mocked.
 The helm values for UltiHash are found [here](../scripts/terraform/aws/ultihash/ultihash-helm-values.yaml).
-Feel free to scale the number of `entrypoint`, `storage`, and `deduplicator` instance if required.
+The only required change in the Helm values is the storage class for `etcd`, `storage`, `deduplicator`, and `database`.
+In case persistence is not required, use `local-path` storage class.
+Otherwise select `gp3-high-performance` (in case of `etcd` it will be `ebs-csi-gp3`).
+Feel free also to scale the number of `entrypoint`, `storage`, and `deduplicator` instances if required.
 3. Initialize and apply the Terraform project
    ```
    cd scripts/terraform/aws/ultihash